mozilla/leadership-training/index.md

 layout: home
 ---

 Welcome to Mozilla's Open Leadership resources and programs.
-We want to help you work openly as part of the Mozilla Network.
+Helping you work openly with the Mozilla Network.